royw/appimage-updater/docs/configuration.md

 - `concurrent-downloads`: Number of simultaneous downloads (1-10)
 - `timeout-seconds`: HTTP request timeout in seconds (5-300)
-- `enable-multiple-processes`: Enable parallel processing for update checks (true/false)
-- `process-pool-size`: Number of processes to use in the process pool (1-16)

 **Default Settings for New Applications:**